kingkenway/jumga-frontend/README.md

 Also once again, please note that after each transaction, you can use this [link](https://jumgaapp.netlify.app/admin/transactions) to view all transactions and the sharing history to Jumga, the Riders, the Merchants and the Shop approval fee.

-## Image Timeline of Flutterwave Developer Challenge
+## Image Timeline of the Flutterwave Developer Challenge
 1. Merchant Signup Page
 ![Merchant Signup Page](https://i.ibb.co/PwC8LcQ/1-signup.png)